HELPING CHILDREN COPE WITH DIVORCE

-Help your children through divorce.
-This article is an important read to help them cope with the stress and trauma.
+There are several tools you can utilize when helping children cope with divorce.
+This article is an important read to help them cope with the stress and trauma of divorce.

 Here are some highlights from the article:

 "What your child wants from his/her parents during a divorce:

 1) I need both of you to stay involved in my life.
 Please call me, email, text, and ask me lots of questions.
 When you don’t stay involved, I feel like I’m not important and that you don’t really love me.